ChenLyu416/AR_Collaboration/README.md

 ## About the code
 This repository is the implementation of the version 1 experiment which allows multiple users to interact with some artificially imposed constraints using the internet.
 There are 7 experiment scenes built in total.

-The AR environment was developed using the Unity game engine.
+The AR environment was developed using the Unity game engine and Meta AR headset.